dariushoule/blog-content/content/posts/2024-12-18-microsoft-phish.md

  filename=vRecord__0064secs__biolegend.com.html
 ```

-In doing so they rely on coercing the victim to download the HTML page and leveraging their unsandboxed browser
+In doing so they rely on coercing the victim to download the HTML page and leverage their unsandboxed browser
 to execute their payload.